SansGuidon/bookmarks/README.md

 * [Andrew Morton](https://drewish.com/2010/03/29/using-curl-and-the-host-header-to-bypass-a-load-balancer/) - (2010) Using cURL and the host header to bypass a load balancer | command line tips & tricks
 * [Michael Hoffman](http://code-worrier.com/how-to-be-stuck/#) - (2013) How to be Stuck - Learning to learn to code on the internet

+## Elixir
+* [David Schmitz](https://www.slideshare.net/koenighotze/elixir-easy-fun-for-busy-developers-devoxx-2016) - [Slides] (2016) Elixir - Easy fun for busy developers | Elixir combines Ruby's love for programmers with the absolute power that is the Erlang platform.

 ## Erlang
 > News
 * [This Week In Erlang](https://gootik.github.io/this-week-in-erlang/) - Weekly review of things that happen in the Erlang world

 > Learn
 * [Alex Ott](http://alexott.net/en/fp/books/#sec8) - books review on Erlang
-* [Functional Geekery](https://www.functionalgeekery.com/episode-114-fred-herbert/) - Functional Geekery Episode 114 – Fred Hebert with introduction to Erlang, productionization as a phase of software, property testing, “Everything is Terrible”, and much more.
+* [Functional Geekery](https://www.functionalgeekery.com/episode-114-fred-herbert/) - Functional Geekery Episode 114 – Fred Hébert with introduction to Erlang, productionization as a phase of software, property testing, “Everything is Terrible”, and much more.
-* [PropEr Testing](http://propertesting.com/) - Fred Hebert talking about ins and outs of Property-Based Testing, with focus set on Erlang’s PropEr framework, a freely available testing tool based on Quviq’s Quickcheck framework.
+* [PropEr Testing](http://propertesting.com/) - Fred Hébert talking about ins and outs of Property-Based Testing, with focus set on Erlang’s PropEr framework, a freely available testing tool based on Quviq’s Quickcheck framework.
 * [Learn You Some Erlang](http://learnyousomeerlang.com/content) - [Book] Online book.
 Reading this tutorial should be one of your first steps in learning Erlang
 * [h4cc/awesome-elixir](https://github.com/h4cc/awesome-elixir) - list of amazingly awesome Elixir and Erlang libraries, resources and more
 * [uhub/awesome-erlang](https://github.com/uhub/awesome-erlang) - list of awesome Erlang frameworks, libraries and software.